 Color has a rather mercurial nature.
 For centuries, artists have chased after it.

-If color has ever been caught (so to speak) for the purposes of representation, it has been by putting it on top of a tonal structure.
-This is to say that the basis of illusion in representational art has to do with color’s relationship to black and white.
+If color has ever been ‘caught’ for the purposes of representation, it has been by putting it on top of a tonal structure.
+This is to say that the basis of illusion in representation has to do with color’s relationship to black and white.
 This is something different, though related, to a color’s saturation.

-Color is, of course, linked to the physical properties of pigment and every pigment has a particular chemical composition.
-All of this helps root the experience of color to materials and a methodical process.
+Color in oil painting is bound to the physical properties of pigment and every pigment has a particular chemical composition.
+All of this helps root the experience of color to materials and to a methodical process.

-The good news is that artists and scientists have codified, with pigment, a use of color to represents our sense perception.
-These simulations of a color event are attempts to substantiate a certain sensation.
+The good news is that artists and scientists have codified a use of color to represent our sense perception.
+These simulations of color events are attempts to substantiate certain sensations.

-We also have a set of words to describe the properties of a color event.
-For a painter, the hue, value and chroma of a color are considered when mixing pigment.
+We also have a set of words to describe the properties of color events.
+For a painter, the hue, value and chroma of a color are considered when mixing.
 Hue refers to the color category or family, as in, red, blue, green, etc. Value is a color’s relationship to black and white.
 Chroma is a color’s saturation or intensity.
 Of these, I believe that value is the most important.

-Nor are the primaries the same.
+Nor are the primaries the same for light and pigment.
 The red, yellow and blue on a painter’s palette are not the same as cyan, yellow, magenta and black (CYMK) found in a printer.

-We can get lost in the weeds pretty easily when addressing color. and the infinite expressive possibility of color can easily overwhelm us.
-Of help to artists, however, is that Color can be a source of awe and as such it is a joy to engage with, to never stop searching and trying to catch it, if only for a moment.
+We can get lost in the weeds pretty easily when addressing color and the infinite expressive possibility of color can easily overwhelm us.
+Of help to artists, however, is that color can be a source of awe and as such it is a joy to engage with, to never stop searching and to try to catch, if only for a moment.